PengBAI/docker-oracle-12c-R1/README.md

 Please refer to [https://hub.docker.com/r/sath89/oracle-12c/](https://hub.docker.com/r/sath89/oracle-12c/) for more detail.

 Thanks **sath89** for his great work !

+Changes as needed:
+ * Easy to use, pull and run
  * Impove performance on startup
  * Persist database SID xe in image
  * Delete mount feature